How to buy Baidu shares

 Own Baidu shares in just a few minutes.

 Baidu, Inc is an internet content & information business with stocks listed in the US.
 Baidu shares (BIDU) are listed on the NASDAQ and all prices are listed in US Dollars.
-Its last market close was US$124.67 – an increase of 3.36% over the previous week.
+Its last market close was US$294.2 – a decrease of -INF% over the previous week.
 Here's how to invest if you're based in Australia.

 How to buy shares in Baidu